wechaty/wechaty/README.md

 1. url: {String} the qrcode image url
 2. code: {Number} the scan status code. some known status of the code list here is:
     1. 0    initial
-    2. 408  wait for scan
+    1. 200  login confirmed
-    3. 201  scaned, wait for confirm
+    1. 201  scaned, wait for confirm
-    4. 200  login confirmed
+    1. 408  wait for scan

 `scan` event will be emit when it will detect a new code status change.